 If your employer offers a match, make sure you are signed up for that.
 With any investment strategy, it is important to invest for the long term in order to maximize your returns and to ignore any short-term volatile movement in the stock markets.

-In today’s economy, it has never been more important to remain up to speed on your personal development goals.
 Technology is rapidly changing and the skills you had 5 years ago might not be as relevant as they were back then.
 Investing in your own periodic self-development will go a long way in keeping your skills fresh for today’s job market.

 Curbing your overspending could truly be the start of a different financial future for you and your family.
-While it may seem daunting, you need to remember that overspending boils down to habits you build into your day to day.
+While it may seem daunting, you need to remember that overspending boils down to habits you build into your day today.

-If you can truly isolate some patterns that may be holding you back financially, you’ll be well on your way to not only reducing your spending but also to securing the future you dream of.
+If you can truly isolate some patterns that may be holding you back financially, you’ll be well on your way to not only reducing your spending but also securing the future you dream of.